kgeary/heroku-portfolio/README.md

 ## About Me
 My name is Kevin Geary and I am actively seeking full stack web development opportunities.

-I recently transitioned locations and careers moving from Detroit to Austin and automotive software engineering to full stack web development.
+I recently transitioned locations moving from Detroit to Austin and careers moving from automotive software to full stack web development.
 I'm a recent graduate of the University of Texas full stack coding bootcamp and also received a BSE in Computer Engineering from the University of Michigan.

 ## Portfolio
-Check out some of my projects from the bootcamp or see what I'm working on lately.
+Check out some of my projects from the bootcamp
 [Live Site @ Heroku](https://kevingeary.herokuapp.com/)
 <img src="screenshot.png" alt="Screenshot of portfolio" width="350px">